$180 - initial session intake assessment (60-85 minutes)

 Generally speaking, I work with clients on a weekly or every-other-week basis.
 I find that this consistency helps to build the therapeutic relationship, encourages treatment momentum, and brings improved outcomes.
 Of course, schedules and life circumstances (vacations, illness, etc.) might affect scheduling from time to time.
 Occasionally, people may attend therapy more often (twice weekly) for a period of time, such as during crises.

 As we notice progress towards therapy goals, we will collaborate to determine when meeting less frequently (such as biweekly or monthly) would be suitable.
 Mental health differs from medical treatment in terms of ability to predict treatment duration.
 How long a person needs to engage in therapy varies, as each individual’s therapy journey is unique.
 I work together with clients to determine when their goals have been achieved and when they are ready to move on.

-The Public Health Service Act was enacted January 1, 2022.
-Under this law, health care providers and facilities are required to inform individuals who do not have insurance or who are not using insurance of a “Good Faith Estimate” of expected charges.
+The Public Health Service Act ("No Surprises Act") was enacted January 1, 2022.
+Under this law, healthcare providers and facilities are required to inform individuals who do not have insurance or who are not using insurance of a “Good Faith Estimate” of expected charges.
 This law is meant to protect consumers from unexpected medical costs.
 Since my rates are transparent, please know that clients can always multiply the cost per session by the number of sessions to estimate the total cost of therapy.
 Clients also have the right to terminate therapy at any time.

 You have the right to receive a Good Faith Estimate for the total expected cost of any non-emergency services.